eclipxe13/buzoncfdi-cfdireader/README.md

 Use `php scripts/validate.php [file1.xml] [file2.xml]` to test CFDIs and see the results.

+Options:
+- `--local-path | -l local-path`: use the `local-path` argument as the path of local storage.
+    - If `local-path` is the text `disable` then no local storage will be used.
+    - If `local-path` is not set or is an empty text then will use the location of the library plus `/resources`

 ## Create a reader

 The `CFDIReader` class is immutable, it only perform the following checks: